 It’s possible to teach employees necessary hard skills in a relatively short time.
 But teaching them the right mindset is a much more time-consuming process – and not everyone can afford it.
 Assembling a team for an automation CoE is a lengthy process already — around 40 candidates may go through the pipeline to choose the right person for the role.

-For that reason, it’s important for executing managers to stay open-minded and prioritize candidates’ soft skills as much as their hard skills.
+Therefore, executing managers need to stay open-minded and prioritize candidates’ soft skills as much as their hard skills.
 As an example of must-have qualities, CoE experts must be able to learn, adapt, and solve problems.
 Since automation is an ever-growing WIP, the enterprise needs experts who constantly explore new practices, gain new skills, and are ready to grow with the project.

 Nurture leadership